matplotlib/matplotlib/doc/users/installing.rst

 matplotlib requires numpy version 1.1 or later.
-Although it is not a requirement to use matplotlib, we strongly encourage you to install `ipython <http://ipython.scipy.org/dist>`_, which is an interactive shell for python that is matplotlib aware.
+Although it is not a requirement to use matplotlib, we strongly encourage you to install `ipython <http://ipython.scipy.org/dist>`_, which is an interactive shell for python that is matplotlib-aware.

-Next we need to get matplotlib installed.
+Next, we need to get matplotlib installed.
 We provide prebuilt binaries for OS X and Windows on the matplotlib `download
 <http://sourceforge.net/projects/matplotlib/files/>`_ page.
 Click on
 the latest release of the "matplotlib" package, choose your python